Deva16112012/Deva16112012/README.md

 ### ⓘ Curious Builder | Aspiring Red Teamer

-I'm a 9th-grade student who learnt coding as another normal hobby
+I'm a 9th-grade student who picked up coding as a hobby.
 I’ve explored *Python, JavaScript, React, and more*, but right now I’m focused on going **deeper** instead of *wider*.

 Lately, I’ve been pulled into *cybersecurity*, especially understanding how systems work... and how they can *break* [ethically ofc].